inmite/android-selector-chapek/README.md

 ## How to install it:

- - open 'Preferences-Plugins' in Android Studio
- - click 'Browse repositories' and search for 'SelectorChapek'
+ - open Android Studio and 'Preferences→Plugins→Browse repositories' and search for 'SelectorChapek'

+ _or_

+ - [download it](http://plugins.jetbrains.com/plugin/7298) and install via 'Install plugin from disk'

 ## How to use it: